 Samsung Galaxy Core Prime comes with a Qualcomm Snapdragon 410 chipset.
 This chipset has a 1.2 GHz quad-core processor.
 It has a 64-bit architecture, and this is a good feature.
 Now more 64-bit processors are coming to smartphones these days.
 On this SoC, there is an Adreno 306 GPU for powering the graphics.
 The internal storage is 8 GB, and about 5.5 GB is available for use.
 We can install up to 64 GB of an external SD card to expand the storage.
 We recommend a class 10 SD card for good performance.

 Read More: Samsung Galaxy Ace 4 CDMA NTC Bundling

-It currently runs on Android KitKat but Samsung is rolling out Lollipop update for few variants.
-We hope that Galaxy Core prime all over the world will get the update soon.
-A new update of 9.02 MB was just rolled today on March 2, 2015.
-It means they haven’t forgotten this device so our hope is up.
-The Android 5.0 Lollipop has been deployed in Poland as well so we will be getting it soon.
+Samsung Galaxy Core Prime currently runs on Android KitKat.
+But Samsung is rolling out the Lollipop update for a few variants in some countries.
+We hope that Galaxy Core Prime all over the world will get the update soon.
+A new update of 9.02 MB was just rolled out on March 2, 2015.
+It means they haven’t forgotten this device, so our hope is up.
+The Android 5.0 Lollipop has been deployed in Poland as well.
+So we may be getting it soon.

 Samsung Galaxy Core Prime is a very well-received phone in the entry-level market.
 It has a new quad-core processor and quite a large screen.
 The camera is decent, but there is only 720p video recording support.
 I have tested HD video recording on a few Chinese phones as well.
 In my view, Core Prime gives better 720p videos compared to Chinese phones at the same price.
 So the phone is giving a satisfactory result.